81collective/points-companion-app/OPTIMIZATION_FEATURE_9_COMPLETE.md

 ---

-**✅ Feature #9 Status: COMPLETE** - Your Points Companion app now has world-class performance optimization and SEO capabilities, ready for production deployment with monitoring and analytics!
+**✅ Feature #9 Status: COMPLETE** - Your PointAdvisor app now has world-class performance optimization and SEO capabilities, ready for production deployment with monitoring and analytics!